 Consider the key role that modified constraint-induced movement therapy (CIMT) can play in the aftermath of severe cerebral strokes.
 This species of therapy involves constraining the intact arm so that the patient has to use the paretic arm.
 When this occurs, a self is carrying out an operation that requires considerable mental effort (yyyy et al 2020).
 Abundant evidence suggests that patients who engage in such cognitive (or subject-directed) behavioral therapy are actually stronger after the stroke event (Yadav et al 2016).
 For example, severe cardiac strokes can cause significant neurological damage in a part of one of the motor cortices.
 If severe damage occurs in the right motor cortex, immobility on the left side of the body usually follows.
 But immobility of this sort is not necessarily permanent.
 Some stroke patients can, through sustained conscious effort, rewire adjacent neural areas in the same motor cortex, enabling them to execute (overt) actions prior to the stroke event, say, moving one’s left arm.
 In most stroke cases, the conscious subject usually causes adjacent neural wiring in the motor cortex impacted by the stroke.
 However, there are rare cases of stroke patients with severe right motor cortical damage who have been known to recruit and rewire neural areas in their left motor cortex.
 When this unusual form of neuroplasticity occurs, the left motor cortex is used not only for right-sided movements but for left-sided movements as well.
 The initial stages of this unusual form of subject-directed neuroplasticity can create a strange phenomenal experience for the subject.
 For example, a patient described the phenomenology of the initial stages of the rewiring process as involving a strange battle between her left and right thumbs.
 While trying to exercise her left thumb, the patient would experience her right thumb moving along with her left thumb in an almost mirror-like fashion.
 She experienced her consciously directed left thumb movements in tandem with her non-consciously directed right thumb movements.
 That strange experience occurred because, in the early stages of the subject-directed neural rewiring process, her conscious effort to bring about left thumb movements had recruited some neurons in the left motor cortex that were normally used to carry out right thumb movements.
 Through sustained conscious effort, she eventually carved out new neural pathways in her left motor cortex for left-sided movements that did not involve right-sided interference.
 Through sheer will power this patient totally defied her doctors’ prognosis; she was told that she would never be able to move her left side, owing to the magnitude of neurological damage in her right motor cortex.
 These empirical data underscore the power of subject-directed neuroplasticity and thus how “plastic or adaptable” the brain can be in relation to the conscious voluntary power of a subject (Schwartz and Gladding 2011, pp. 37-38; yyyy 2013a).
 This subject-directed plasticity counters Churchland’s brain-alone hypothesis.
-Our view here a sensible account of this phenomenon, rather than being bizarre, as she claims.
+Our view here [is] a sensible account of this phenomenon, rather than being bizarre, as she claims.

 More recently, yyyy et al (2020) advocate a strong emergence hypothesis and argue on logical and empirical grounds that when a subject (or self) is engaged in CIMT, and other tasks that require considerable mental effort, the subject is causing its brain to change (i.e., subject-directed neuroplasticity).
 Subject-directed neuroplasticity has also been deployed to effectively treat obsessive-compulsive disorders, addiction disorders, attention disorders, and to preempt the onset of full-blown seizures (yyyy et al 2020; yyyy 2013a, 2013b).